 Frequently Asked Questions

-Depending on the number of implants you receive, treatment usually costs between $3,500 to $10,000 per arch: The $3,500 to 5,500 range is for snap on dentures involving just 2 dental implants and an overdenture.
+Depending on the number of implants you receive, treatment usually costs between $3,500 to $10,000 per arch: The $3,500 to 5,500 range is for snap-on dentures involving just 2 dental implants and an overdenture.
 Four implants and an overdenture typically costs between $8,000 to $12,000 per arch.

 With repeated snapping in and out of the denture prosthesis, the overdenture attachments eventually wear out over time, resulting in diminished snap retention and perceived looseness of the overdenture.
-A typical replacement schedule is every 12 to 18 months
+A typical replacement schedule is every 12 to 18 months of the caps inside the denture.
+This typically is a quick fix with minimal cost.

-Overdentures, or snap-in dentures, offer substantially better results for patients than traditional dentures, alleviating the need for adhesives.
+Overdentures, or snap-on dentures, offer substantially better results for patients than traditional dentures, alleviating the need for adhesives.
 They can bite and chew many more foods than they could otherwise, with just a conventional denture.
 Traditional Dentures are uncomfortable for patients as they move around.